Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 What is rust?

-Age is one of the biggest factors.
-As the years go by, paintwork is subjected to wear and tear, eventually leading to the bodywork underneath becoming exposed.
-When this happens, the metal is vulnerable to rust because it comes into direct contact with moisture and air.
+Age is one of the most significant factors.
+As the years go by, the paintwork is subjected to wear and tear, eventually exposing the bodywork underneath.
+When this happens, the metal is vulnerable to rust because it directly interacts with moisture and air.

 Climate can also affect the speed at which your vehicle rusts.
-Living near the sea, for example, can make cars rust a lot faster than normal because there is salt in the air.
+Living near the sea, for example, can make cars rust faster than usual because there is salt in the air.
 Even the type of salt that’s used on roads can cause corrosion.

 Types of rust

-There are different types of rust, some being more severe than others.
+There are three types of rust, some being more severe than others.

 Penetrating rust is, as you might expect, the most damaging kind.
-If left untreated, it will eventually cause the corrosion of entire panels and parts that have to be replaced.
+If left untreated, it will eventually cause the corrosion of entire panels and parts that must be replaced.

 Scale rust happens when surface rust is left too long and begins corroding the metal.

-Surface rust, on the other hand, is the easiest to treat and the least damaging.
-It only affects the top layer of your car and usually happens in places where there have been bumps or scratches.
+Surface rust is the least damaging and most straightforward to treat.
+It only affects the top layer of your car and usually happens in places that have been bumped or scratched.

 What does rust look like?

-We all know that rust is usually brown or orange in colour, but there are other symptoms to look out for.
+We all know that rust is usually brown or orange, but there are other symptoms to look out for.

 Finally, if you notice any puddles on the carpet inside your car - particularly in the boot or footwells - this could be a sign that the metal beneath has rusted.